polyipseity/information/special/academia/HKUST/COMP 1029P/sequence.md

 assert [39, "omg"] + ['asd', 3.4] == [39, "omg", "asd", 3.4]
 ```

-Extrapolation the addition above further to multiplication, {{the operator `*` repeats the sequence itself for the specified number of times}}"
+Extrapolation the addition above further to multiplication, {{the operator `*` repeats the sequence itself for the specified number of times}}:

 ```Python
 assert 'ab' * 3 == "ababab"